k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## How Do I Create the TDM Broadway Flows?

-## Step 1 - Define Tables to Filter Out
+## Step 1 - Define Tables to be Filtered Out

 Before starting to create Broadway flows, define the tables that are filtered out by the Broadway template, which generates the **delete** and **load** flows.
 The library includes settings for the following filtered auxiliary tables: